tangollama/cis411_lab1/labreports/LAB_Triggum.md

 | Preconditions |
   1. The Volunteer has their identity authenticated.
   2. The event is open for application.
-  3. The pending application database is up-to-date and on-line|
+  3. The pending application datastore is up-to-date and on-line|
 | Postconditions |
   1. The request is approved or refused by the service agency
   2. The volunteer is notified of the approval decision.